rizvans/python-for-devops/Day-04/README.md

 # Create a virtual environment
 python -m venv myenv

+# to list the folders
+ls -ltr or ls

 # Activate the virtual environment (on Windows)
 myenv\Scripts\activate

 # Activate the virtual environment (on macOS/Linux)
 source myenv/bin/activate

+# to come out of the virtual environment
+deactivate
 ```

 Once activated, you work in an isolated workspace with its Python interpreter and library dependencies.